sipmann/sipmann.github.io/content/removing_user_sql_server.md

-Title: Removing user from SQL Server database
+Title: Removing a user from SQL Server database who owns a schema
 Date: 2019-09-06 07:00
-Tags: SQLServer, User, database principal
+Tags: SQLServer, User, The database principal owns a schema
 Category: SQL Server
 Slug: removing-user-from-sql-server-database
 Author: Maurício Camargo Sipmann
 Email: sipmann@gmail.com
+Description: You try to remove a user, but it owns a schema, first check which schema the user owns, then choose the new owner and run the ALTER AUTHORIZATION
 Lang: en

 Your customer urge you to drop a user from the MsSQL Server database, but you stuck with the following related error: